Farmer-led innovation in Moreau

-Although it is hard to find bee research specific to Haiti, it is safe to assume that the country also has struggling bee populations due to its serious environmental crises.
+There is a lack of research about bee populations specific to Haiti — however, based on what information we can find and information we have received from our partner farmers, we are aware of challenges for pollinators in Haiti as well.
 Soil erosion, deforestation, and habitat destruction, sparked by colonization and the resulting natural resource exploitation, have likely impacted bees habitats and food sources.
-The intentional care and keeping of bee populations ensures that these valuable insects stay and thrive where they are needed in rural Haiti — empowering Haitian farmers to invest in sustainable agriculture while growing their economic opportunities.
+The intentional care and keeping of bee populations ensures that these valuable insects stay and thrive where they are needed in rural Haiti; this supports Haitian farmers as they invest in sustainable agriculture and grow their economic opportunities.

 Exporting honey and beeswax from Moreau, Haiti

-There are local buyers for honey in Haiti, but these markets are often hard to access, due to washed out mountain roads and few transportation options, and have limited income potential.
-Thus, our partner farmers now have the opportunity to sell bulk honey to us for slightly more than market value; this compensates the farmers sustainably and fairly for their work, without risk of disrupting local trade.
+There are local buyers for honey in Haiti and we encourage the farmers we work with to seek out diverse markets to ensure income stability; however, due to washed-out mountain roads and limited transportation options, these markets are often hard to access and have limited income potential.
+Instead, our partner farmers now have the opportunity to sell bulk honey to us for slightly more than market value; this compensates the farmers sustainably and fairly for their work, without risk of disrupting local trade.

-However, the larger opportunity for the beekeepers we work with, like Casty and Citadel, is to sell beeswax outside of Haiti.
-Currently, the farmers do not use beeswax after harvesting honey from the comb.
-By selling this high-quality beeswax through us, the farmers have a new, reliable source of income that won’t impact existing local trade relationships.
+The larger opportunity for the beekeepers we work with, like Casty and Citadel, is to sell beeswax outside of Haiti.
+Currently, the farmers have not found buyers of beeswax products locally.
+By selling this high-quality beeswax to us for our Bee Good, Do Good products, the farmers have a new, reliable source of income that won’t impact existing local trade relationships.
 The versatility of beeswax also ensures that we can develop countless natural products to sell in Minnesota and beyond; this grows our partnership and collaborative investments in sustainable agriculture.

-We often get questions about how the farmers in Moreau keep bees and best practices for bee product consumption in general.
+We often get questions about how the farmers in Moreau keep bees, as well as best practices for bee product consumption in general.
 Don’t hesitate to reach out to our team with additional questions: email@example.com